Roadmunk/events/README.md

 ### Usage

-**Required Environment Variables**

-The following environment fields are required:
- - ACCOUNT - The AWS account number you are using
- - REGION - The AWS region your service is connecting to
- - DEPLOYMENT - The deployment the service is being used for
- - SERVICE - The name of the service you are using

-Copy the `.env.example` to `.env` and fill it in for local testing.

 Clone the repo and run `npm run docs`.
 This will create the documentation and tutorials in the `docs` directory.
 You can also check out `tutorials/on-tutorial.md` or `tutorials/publish-tutorial.md`.